Do I Have Full Coverage? Explaining Uninsured and Underinsured Motorist Insurance

 Don't sign a release of claims with the underinsured driver and their insurer until you receive that permission in writing.
 If you settle without written permission, your insurer can raise a policy defense and deny your UIM claim.

 Insurance companies are highly aware that many people are unfamiliar with these laws and procedures.
-Our personal injury attorney can handle all insurance matters, saving you the headache.
+Our personal injury Attorneys can handle all insurance matters, saving you the headache.

 Your Own Insurer Will Become Your Opponent